abexsoft/InfoRobots/custom_skin_guide_en_public.md

     *   Path structure: `/PluginName/InfoRobotsSkins/`
 2. Inside it, create a folder named with any alphanumeric characters (e.g., **`MySkin`**), which will serve as the unique Skin ID.
     *   Path structure: `/PluginName/InfoRobotsSkins/MySkin/`
-    *   ※ The C++ code automatically scans for this specific folder structure (`InfoRobotsSkins`), so the folder name must match exactly.
+    *   ※ The InfoRobot's C++ code automatically scans for this specific folder structure (`InfoRobotsSkins`), so the folder name must match exactly.

 ### **Required Assets**
 Place the following three assets inside the `/PluginName/InfoRobotsSkins/[SkinID]/` directory: